 9. How safe and secure is your personal information that we hold?

 We may store your personal information in paper or electronic form.
-We will take reasonable steps to protect any personal information from misuse, interference, loss and unauthorised access, modification or disclosure.
-We do this by:
+We take reasonable steps to protect any personal information from misuse, interference, loss and unauthorised access, modification or disclosure.
+Some of the steps that we take to protect personal information include, but are not limited to, the following:

 • installing security and access requirements for all our IT systems, such as passwords, firewalls and virus scanning software;